polkaulfield/lol-for-linux-installer/README.md

 - This project is both a installer and a launcher, i know, the name of the project is bad but it is what it is.

 - <b> Don't demand features in the bug tracker, open a pull request instead and contribute with code</b>, depending of the amount of work i might be able to pull it off but if things get super complex or are super niche i won't be able to do it.

+- The .svg icon that this application uses is provided by the [papirus-icon-theme project](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)

 ## Buy me a coffee
 If you believe this software saved you some time or solved issues you had playing LoL on Linux then please consider a donation.